What Is the Student Away at School Discount?

 Travelers

-• The driver on your policy attends a school 100 miles from home or further
+• The student on your policy attends a school 100 miles away from home or further

-• Family member attending college is 25 years of age or younger
+• Students attending college are 25 years of age or younger

 • The car remains at home and is hardly used